yapweijun1996/AI-Code-Editor-v3/README.md

 ## Core Architecture

-The editor's architecture is built on modern web technologies to be both powerful and secure.
+The editor's architecture has been streamlined to use a local Node.js server, simplifying setup and management.

+*   **Local Node.js Server**: A lightweight `Express` server (`index.js`) now serves the `frontend` assets, making the application accessible at `http://localhost:3000`.
+This approach provides a stable and consistent runtime environment.

-*   **Client-Centric Design**: The application's core logic resides in the frontend (`frontend/app.js`).
-It leverages the **File System Access API**, a native browser feature that allows the web app to interact directly and securely with the user's local files and folders.
-This eliminates the security risks associated with server-side file operations.
+*   **Client-Centric File Operations**: All core logic and file system interactions remain securely on the client-side in `frontend/app.js`.
+The application uses the browser's native **File System Access API**, ensuring that all file operations are handled directly and safely by the user's browser.

-*   **Simplified Backend**: The Node.js backend (`backend/index.js`) serves as a simple static file server for the frontend assets.
-It also includes an endpoint to execute terminal commands, acting as a bridge for tools that require a shell environment.

-*   **Stateful Experience with IndexedDB**: The application uses IndexedDB to persist user data locally.
-This includes:
+*   **Stateful Experience with IndexedDB**: The application continues to use IndexedDB to persist user data locally, including API keys and the handle to the last used project directory.
-    *   **API Keys**: Securely stores the user's Gemini API keys.
-    *   **Directory Handle**: Remembers the last opened project folder, allowing for quick reconnection.
-    *   **Codebase Index**: Caches a searchable index of the project's code for faster queries.

 ---